beriberikix/d4ab/README.md

 # d4ab
-Bringing device APIs (like WebUSB) to all browsers
+Currently browser-based device APIs like WebUSB are only supported by Chromium-based browsers.
+This project is an attempt to polyfill these APIs on desktop browsers via WebExtensions and native binaries.